Using the Time Tool

 3. Click OK to close the Select Component Type dialog box.

-4. Type Distress Position Updates in the Name field when you return to the Add Time Component dialog box.
+4. Enter Distress Position Updates in the Name field when you return to the Add Time Component dialog box.

-5. Make sure AND is showing in the Operation field (default).
+5. Make sure the default AND value is showing in the Operation field.

 6. Select the first time component in the Time Components list.